64jcl/boosterblaster/README.md

 # boosterblaster
-A simple game developed in 6502 assembly for the Commodore 64 for the Booster 2020 Conference by John Christian Lønningdal and Ricki Sickenger
+A simple game developed in 6502 assembly for the Commodore 64 for the Booster 2022 Conference in Bergen by John Christian Lønningdal and Ricki Sickenger

 # Installation instructions